sunkejl/artisan/Gitbook/computer_system/chapter_1_A_Tour_Of_Computer_System/Section_1_1 _Information_Is_Bits_+_Context.md

 many people were exposed to C and found that they liked it.

-Since Unix was written almost entirely in C, it could be easily ported to new machines, which created an even wider audience forboth C and Unix.
+Since Unix was written almost entirely in C, it could be easily ported to new machines, which created an even wider audience for both C and Unix.

 C is a small, simple language.